130on/RVParkManagement/docs/README.txt

 - git merge master
 - You will then have to update your branch immediately I believe, using the Visual Studio "Source Control" stuff, I could not find a way to do it through the terminal

-Isaac's directory was being wack, so I had to use this: git config --global --add safe.directory 'C:/Users/iporter/Documents/School - Weber/CS 3750/RVPark' to give myself permissions
+Isaac's (me) directory was being wack, so I had to use this: git config --global --add safe.directory 'C:/Users/iporter/Documents/School - Weber/CS 3750/RVPark' to give myself permissions